pullyvan/Fogproject/README.md

 ### Create an image

-First of all you need to create a placeholder for your image, go to image and select create an image Set it up with your need
+First of all you need to go on the webpage (192.168.83.35) to create a placeholder for your image, go to image and select create an image
+Set it up with your need

 ![Fog create an image screen](img/fog_image_created.png)

 ### Register a Host (pxe client)
-Go to the pc that you wanted make an image of it (capture) or just want to register for other purposes
+Still on the webpage, go to the pc that you wanted make an image of (capture) or just want to register for other purposes

-* boot from PXE (efi or legacy depending the OS you installed if efi you may have to enable efi pxe from BIOS)
+* Boot from PXE (efi or legacy depending the OS you installed if efi you may have to enable efi pxe from BIOS)
-* after fog pxe client is launched from pxe you can perform full registration
+* After fog pxe client is launched from pxe you can perform full registration
 * Put the DNS name you want your machine OS to have in the hostname

 ![Fog full registration 01](img/fog_registration_pxe_01.png)